biancode/bacnet/README.md

 README file for BACnet Node-RED
 Michigan Tech - IMES Lab

+Tested version:
+Node-RED version : v0.15.2
+node.js version: v6.10.0

+*if your version is lower than this, you may have to update the packages.
+*if your version is newer than this, we cannot guarantee its compatibility.
+You may have to debug!

 This project is an attempt to develop BACnet nodes in Node-RED using a BACnet stack.
 Client was developed and tested in Linux Ubuntu 14.04.5